aalto-speech/fin-parl-models/notes/research_diary_gmm.md

     3. `num_iters` (and related params realign and fmllr iters)
 - We want to ensure we have optimum, i.e. values on both sides of a selected optimum value perform worse
 - [A good resource for GMM training](https://jrmeyer.github.io/asr/2019/08/17/Kaldi-troubleshooting.html) and [a related cheatsheet](https://jrmeyer.github.io/asr/2019/08/17/Kaldi-cheatsheet.html).
 - Which GMMs do we want to tune?
 We hope that it would be enough that the last GMM is tuned rigorously.
 In an [Aachen Librispeech paper](http://dx.doi.org/10.21437/Interspeech.2019-1780), they train one monophone model with **full data (960 h)** and then different triphone models with **full data**.
-Inspired by this, we make multiple experiments:
+Inspired by this, we make multiple experiments.
-  - a) Do same steps as in the standard Kaldi Librispeech recipe (monophone + 3 x triphone models: delta+deltadelta & LDA+MLLT & LDA+MLLT+SAT, training data increased after each step)
-  - b) Train one monophone model and two triphone models (LDA+MLLT & LDA+MLLT+SAT) all with full data
-  - c) Train one monophone model with shortest 2k utterances, one triphone model (LDA+MLLT) with 250k utts and one triphone model (LDA+MLLT+SAT) with all data
-  - d) Same as c) but increase params for LDA+MLLT model

 ---

-## 1.3.
-Research questions

-1. How good baseline model we can train by finetuning the basic Librispeech recipe for the Finnish parliament data?
-2. Is an expert/rule-based lexicon better than a simple grapheme lexicon for Finnish?

----

-## 1.4.
+## 1.2.
 Results

 The 1000 h set refers to an uncleaned 1000 h (3794820.69 seconds of data) training set that was picked when Anja's work on the new Finnish parliament data segmentation pipeline was ongoing.